davharris/tutoR/README.md

 ---------------------

-## Workshop goals: this won't make you an expert.
+## Workshop goals:
-* It probably won't even be enough to make you comfortable with R.
+* This won't make you an expert.
+It probably won't even be enough to make you comfortable with R.
 * Show cool things you can do with R that will save you time and make you more productive.
   * Don't try to absorb *everything*.
 You can always go back to the slides later.
 * Understand what's possible